erwanM974/hibou_label/README.md

 Our implementations of the BreadthFS and DepthFS strategies rely on a single simple queue so as to enqueue the newly computed nodes and to dequeue the nodes to be treated next.

-By contrast, our implementation of GreedyBestFS rely on several queues, each corresponding to a certain priority level (this system implements efficiently a priority queue).
+By contrast, our implementation of GreedyBestFS rely on several queues, each corresponding to a certain priority level.
 The highest priority queue is dequeued first at each step of the algorithm.

 Priority levels are computed according to the user-defined numbers set between the brackets, and they work in a similar manner as the frontier priorities.
 For instance, if we set ``strategy = GreedyBestFS[step=0,emission=1,loop=-2]``, then the priority level of actions that are emissions